Who We Are

 We encourage all members to provide feedback and suggestions for future events and webinars, and speakers.
 As a not-for-profit organisation, we aim to serve our membership by minimising fees and maximising benefits.
 EEON has an active Executive Committee of experienced practitioners that meets regularly.
 The committee members are drawn from the current membership base and provide a diversity of industry perspectives.

-Roman Ruzbacky is an experienced diversity manager and practitioner and a former analytical chemist who worked for a large scientific research organisation and in the tertiary education sector.
-He has extensive experience in dispute resolution and facilitation, as well as in designing, implementing and mainstreaming diversity and inclusion strategies.
-He has completed ten successful WGEA Employer of Choice for Gender Equality citations for three organisations, and has developed diversity surveys and strategies that focus on mainstream employment situations and intersectionality.
+Roman Ruzbacky is an experienced diversity manager and practitioner and a former analytical chemist.
+He has extensive experience in designing and implementing diversity and inclusion strategies, facilitation and dispute resolution.
+He has completed ten successful WGEA Employer of Choice for Gender Equality citations for three organisations.
 At the core of the work is the belief that people should be treated with dignity and respect and have the ability to participate in all aspects of work and public life.
-Diversity and inclusion needs to be a lived and breathed experience.
 Roman is a seasoned and passionate practitioner who delivers results and takes people with him on the journey to raise diversity consciousness and competency.

 Diana Hewitson has been an active advocate for Diversity & Inclusion throughout her career.
 Having led workplace diversity projects, within her Talent Services and HR career, and more recently in a dedicated D&I role, Diana has been pivotal in leading change throughout a broad range of industries across corporate Australia.
 Deeply passionate about workplace inclusion, Diana has been an active member of various D&I Executive Committees and Projects, including the EEON major event committee for the 2018 Summit.
 Diana is delighted to continue her work as a change agent and strong advocate for D&I in her role as Vice President for EEON.